 Christopher makes his 349th pass through Elfreth's Alley for the opening and closing sequences.

 "Hey, that's Gina Passarella" says a little girl who recognizes her from the program.

 Guests from the November taping of "Workers Comp Reform: Medical Care & Drug Addiction."

-L to R: Matthew Wynn, host Christopher Naughton, Laurie Carrol, the Hon.
+L to R: Matthew Wynn, Alex Halper, host Christopher Naughton, Laurie Carrol, the Hon.
 Joseph Hakun, and George Badey.

 Christopher on the set for the Neil Gorsuch Nomination Program with Pennsylvania Senator Daylin Leach and attorneys Mark Meuser and George Badey.

 The American Law Journal

 is honored with two Emmys in the National Academy

 of Television Arts & Sciences